superfly-css/superfly-css/README.md

 # superfly-css

-Modularized and responsive CSS components, utilities, typography, their foundation, and corresponding structural, build, and test methodology.
+Modularized, composable, and responsive CSS components, utilities, typography, their foundation, and corresponding structural, build, and test methodology.

 ## Objectives